 Johnson and Johnson’s subsidiary Ethicon withdrew all LOT numbers of the Physiomesh from the market.
 The Hollis Law Firm’s Physiomesh lawyers are reviewing injuries associated with all Physiomesh LOT numbers.

 Physiomesh: Ethicon Hernia Mesh Lawsuit

 Please call us to speak to one of our trained hernia mesh team members.
 An attorney and a medical professional will look over your Physiomesh case and let you know what they believe the best course of action is for you.
-The Hollis Law Firm does not handle class actions.
-Each hernia mesh claim is an individual lawsuit.
 The specific facts of your lawsuit will determine if your lawsuit is compensable and to what amount.
 The Hollis Law Firm represents hernia mesh victims nationwide.
 All case evaluations and consultations are FREE, CONFIDENTIAL, and carry NO RISK or OBLIGATION.
 Call (800) 701-3672 for an Ethicon Physiomesh lawsuit evaluation.

 Physiomesh lawsuits are starting to mount across the nation.
 Many attorneys have finally realized that the Physiomesh is a defective hernia mesh.
 The hernia mesh lawyers at the Hollis Law Firm understand that the problem is larger than just Physiomesh.
 Visit our general hernia mesh lawsuit page for more information on other hernia meshes.
 Follow our Physiomesh Lawyer FaceBook page to stay up-to-date on everything Physiomesh.